Terms and Conditions

 - First aid supplies and support are available.
 Any injury sustained on the College vessel or at a training venue should be reported to the Trainer and College immediately.

 - Vessel breakdown - Even with a continual maintenance regime, the vessel may at times breakdown.
 Often the trainer can fix the problem 'on the spot' or make arrangements for the use of another vessel.
 If not, practical training will be rescheduled by the College and at a time suitable for us both.
 Refunds are not available, only rescheduled training times.

 - Obligation to render assistance.
 From time-to-time the College maybe required to render assistance to another vessel in need during a practical training session.
 Should this situation arise students must obey the instructions of the Trainer.

 Weather conditions - If the trainer feels for safety reasons that practical training should not proceed the training will be moved to a shore-based alternative (if applicable) or rescheduled to another date which is both suitable for the College and the students affected.

 Trainer Authority - Safety of the students and training vessels are a priority.
 Decisions made by the Trainer are final in respect of vessel safety, well being of the passengers/crew and progress of the course.
 Decisions regarding continuance of practical training in adverse weather conditions will be made by the trainer on the day.

 Refunds and transfers

-- Refunds are not generally available but will be considered on a case-by-case basis.
+- NMC does not offer refunds on course enrolments for change of mind.
+Refunds may be considered on a case-by-case basis.
 NMC reserves the right to apply a refund administration fee of no more than $35.00 to cover accounting and related administration costs.

 - Refunds for private training sessions are not generally available however, payment is transferable to another date or location providing advice is given at least seven (7) days before the scheduled training or forfeit may occur.